rogerhu/compsci_guides/Contributing-Guidelines.md

    - Example of one or two problems and solutions leveraging this pattern
    - Specific solution example (e.g. Length of the longest substring without repeating characters)

+## General Guidelines

+Best practices for the guides:

+ * Try to avoid using technical vocabulary (jargon) unless that vocabulary is defined explicitly in the guide itself, parent topic overview, or a foundational guide on the system.
+ * Avoid language about the algorithm or data structure being "simple" or "easy".
+Often anything starts to feel easy with enough practice.
+Don't assume it is easy for everyone when they first read about it.
+ * Focus on the 80% most valuable cases.
+Avoid tangents or "20%" information except at the bottom of the guide.
+ * Try to avoid multiple long paragraphs of text that don't have direct value to the reader.
+Keep the guides concise with "high informational content".
+In other words, avoid long exposition unless absolutely necessary.
+ * Leverage progressively revealed code snippets to simulate "working through solutions" by showing stages as a final solution is completed (with explanation between stages) to help create an "aha" moment.
+ * Leverage code comments that clearly highlight key elements of the algorithm or data structure code.

 ## Data Structure Topic Intro Sections

 e.g Linked List, Binary Trees